roaringskyinc/api-docs/source/index.html.md

 > Make sure to replace `{key}` with your API key

 **Dine On Campus**&reg; uses API tokens for access on a per-developer basis.
-To request a new developer account &mdash; for now &mdash; please contact Dylan Bromby (dylan@roaringsky.com).
-We'll be automating this process soon.
+To request access for an additional developer &mdash; for now &mdash; please contact Dylan Bromby (dylan@roaringsky.com).
+We'll be automating this process in the near future.

 **Dine On Campus**&reg; expects the API token to be included in request headers: